 All young children are active, and it’s normal for them to have lots of energy.

-A lot of children who have behaviour problems and difficulty concentrating are not overactive, or they may be suffering from only a mild form of hyperactivity.
+A lot of children who have behaviour problems and difficulty concentrating do not have ADHD or they may be suffering from only a mild form of ADHD.
 The challenge for parents and health professionals is to recognise the difference between normal behaviour problems and ADHD symptoms, which require early treatment.

-Below are some tips on coping with an overactive child.
+Below are some tips on coping with a child with ADHD:

 You can also get information from: